anandka/dockerbasic/Docker-repo-setup.md

 ~~~~~~~

-Now that you have self signed certificates open your ssl.conf and add proxy settings before "</VirtualHost>"
+Now that you have self signed certificates open your ssl.conf and add proxy settings before "< / VirtualHost>"

 ~~~~~~~
  vi /etc/httpd/conf.d/ssl.conf